ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 The UOS maintains richer information about each ongoing research data upload effort and produces audit records on who changes that information and when.
-While the UCS is tasked with facilitating the actual upload processes, the UOS stores an enriched version of the `FileUploadBox`, called a `ResearchDataUploadBox`.
+While the UCS is tasked with facilitating the actual upload processes, the UOS stores an enriched wrapper around the `FileUploadBox` concept, called a `ResearchDataUploadBox`.
 It also talks to the Claims Repository Service to control access to the `ResearchDataUploadBox`.
 Users/Data Stewards can access the UOS through the Data Portal, and requests are routed through the auth adapter so the UOS can inspect user IDs and roles.